YinHk-Notes/javascript-cheatsheet-and-note/problems/closures.md

 ```
 > **Note: that the displayName() function has no local variables of its own.
 However, since inner functions have access to the variables of outer functions, displayName() can access the variable name declared in the parent function, greet().**

+- A closure is the combination of a function and the lexical environment within which that function was declared.
+-

 ```js
 // closure example